krismania/local-stream/README.md

 │   Express serves static content from here
 │
 └─┬ src
+  │
-  ├─┬ client
+  ├── client
-  │ │ Root of the client-facing react app
+  │   Root of the client-facing react app
-  │ │
-  │ ├── shared
-  │ │   Common react components
-  │ │
-  │ │   Other modules go in more specific folders
-  │ ├── admin
-  │ └── stream
   │
   └─┬ server
     │ Root of the server (an express app)